eazypau/portfolio-nuxt3/README.md

 ## Todo list:
 - [x] create a draft design template
 - [x] pick the right font family
-- [ ] pick the right color scheme (text color, btn color and bg color)
+- [x] pick the right color scheme (text color, btn color and bg color)
 - [x] make sure to use suitable font size
 - [x] choose the right photos
 - [x] full home page
-- [ ] full blog page
 - [x] project card and section
 - [x] navbar
-- [x] convert images to .webp and try to make the img size to less than 1mb if possible and modify the dimension
 - [x] complete contact section (including contact by email and download my resume button)
 - [x] complete footer
-- [ ] animation on scroll...on load...(to consider) - might involve using gsap
-- [ ] remove unused photos and styling
+- [x] remove unused photos and styling
 - [ ] make sure all SEO tags are included in the header (nuxt.config)
-- [ ] shift images to assets folder?
-- [ ] get a domain (need to do some research)
 - [x] test deployment
 - [ ] Deployment (vercel/netlify?)
 - [ ] Remove packages that are not in use